Azhagai Irukkirai Bayamai Irukkirathu: Plot

 Mano loves Nandhini, but Nandhini is in love with Prem.
 On the other hand, he meets Jo who is in love with Prem.
-The two team up together to break them apart so that Mano can be with Nandhini and Jo with Prem.Then they both try to break Prem's love with Nandhini and succeed.
-Mano realizes Jo's deep love for Prem and unites them.
+The two team up to break them apart so that Mano can be with Nandhini and Jo with Prem.Then they both try to break Prem's love with Nandhini and succeed.
+Mano realises Jo's deep love for Prem and unites them.
 Mano succeeds in making Prem fall in love with Jo.
 Finally, Jo and Prem get married.
 During the story, the twists reveal that Mano had originally been in love with Jo but secretly tried to engage into her life by pretending to be in love with Nandhini.
 Soon after realising her true love for Prem, he sacrifices his love for her and brings Prem and Jo together.
 Only in the last several scenes does Jo realise Mano's love for her, but she chooses to go with Prem.

 Cast

+Production

+When Arun Vijay was offered to act in the film directed by S. D. Vijay Milton, he was hesitant as he was being considered by Cheran for another film, but Cheran encouraged him to accept Milton's film if he liked the story.
+The film was primarily shot in Ooty.

 Soundtrack

 The music of Azhagai Irukkirai Bayamai Irukkirathu was scored by Yuvan Shankar Raja and includes composing the soundtrack which was released on 25 March 2006.
-It features five tracks with lyrics written by Na.
-Muthukumar and Rajamurugan.
-Director Vijay Milton mentioned that first the scenes were shot and then Yuvan Shankar Raja composed the tunes after watching the filmed sequences.
-Yuvan Shankar Raja lent his voice for all the songs in his movie for the first time, whilst one of the songs features 10 singers, including the film's lead actor Bharath.
-Though earlier reports indicated that Yuvan Shankar Raja's father Ilaiyaraaja would sing one song with his son to depict the father-son relationship, there was no such track found on the soundtrack or in the film itself.
+Vijay Milton mentioned that first the scenes were shot and then Yuvan Shankar Raja composed the tunes after watching the filmed sequences.

 The soundtrack was re-recorded for the Telugu release and released through Aditya Music.

+Reception

+Malini Mannath of Chennai Online wrote that " 'Azhagai...' is a fairly engaging family entertainer, the frothy, bubbly feel-good type".
+Lajjavathi of Kalki felt if the director had left aside technology and graphics and given importance only to human emotions, she might have said the film is very beautiful, but now she was afraid to say that.